enraher/RickAndMortyIOSApp/README.md

 # Features
 - In this first example I am not using any library.
+- Every view is created programmatically, not a single storyboard is used but it is based on Autolayout.
 - I create my own cache for images and API calls.
 - I created my own HTTP networking client with URLSession.
 - The app also has pagination.